standardhealth/shr-node-server/README.md

 Code in the `./shr-node-server/nodejs-server-server` directory was generated using the Swagger Online Editor (https://editor.swagger.io/).

 Code in the `./shr-node-server/fluxImplementation` directory and the './shr-node-server/dataacces" directory are files used specifically in the Flux Project, which is a part of the Standard Health Record Collaborative (see https://github.com/standardhealth/flux)

-Package.json, located in shr-node-server/ includes the below packages needed for es6 to es5 conversion.
-There is another package.json file inside nodejs-server-server that is auto generated
-1. babel-cli
-2. babel-core
-3. babel-plugin-transform-class-properties
-4. babel-plugin-transform-es2015-destructuring
-5. babel-plugin-transform-es2015-modules-commonjs
-6. babel-plugin-transform-object-reset-spread
-7. babel-polyfill
-8. babel-preset-es2015
-9. es6-shim
-10. react

 If an updated swagger.json or swagger.yaml file is defined, a new NodeJS implementation will need to be generated.
 It can be generated using the Swagger Online Editor, or other Swagger tools.
 The new server implementation should replace the `nodejs-server-server` directory.